Council housing: immigration and habitual residence conditions

 You must still meet any local rules to join the housing register.

-What if the council makes a mistake?
+What if the council gets it wrong?

 You can ask for a review if you think the council is wrong.
 For example, if you're an EU citizen with pre-settled status who meets the extra conditions.